Tribals, Dikus and The Vision of a Golden Age history class 8 : Cbse board Class 8 History Chapter 4 : ncert solutions for class 8

 Many tribal people were pastoralists, who moved with their animals according to season, in search of pastures and water.
 When the pastures were exhausted they moved to a new place.
 The Van Gujjars of the Punjab hills and the Labadis of Andhra Pradesh were cattle herders, The Gaddis of Kulu were shepherds, and Bakarwals of Jammu and Kashmir reared goats.

 Before the coming of the British, the tribal chief enjoyed both administrative and economic powers.
 In some places, they had their own army.
-But under the British, they were deprived of their administrative and judicial powers.
+However, under the British, they were deprived of their administrative and judicial powers.

 Settled Cultivation

-Also Read- Ruling the Countryside history class 8 : Cbse board Class 8 History Chapter 3 : ncert solutions for class 8
+Also Read- Ruling the Countryside History class 8: Cbse board Class 8 History Chapter 3: ncert solutions for class 8

 COLONIAL RULE AFFECTED TRIBAL LIVES